-- (4) As of December 31, 2011, Rudy Beloy Perez was the former Secretary and Treasurer of the Company.
+- (1) All Option Awards have been calculated based upon the aggregate grant date fair value computed in accordance with FASB ASC Topic 718. - (2) Alexander Magallano was the former President and CEO of the Company.
 On October 6, 2011, he resigned from all positions with the Company.
-There are no employment agreements by and between Rudy Beloy Perez and the Company.
-Rudy Beloy Perez received no compensation in exchange for his services as an executive officer of the Company. - (5) As of December 31, 2011, Cameron Reynolds was and currently is the President, CEO and a Director of the Company, the CEO and a Director of Singapore Volition, a Director of Belgian Volition and the CEO and a Director of Hypergenomics Pte Limited.
-On January 18, 2012, Mr. Reynolds was appointed as the Managing Director of Belgian Volition.
+There are no employment agreements by and between Alexander Magallano and the Company.
+Alexander Magallano received no compensation in exchange for his services as an executive officer of the Company. - (3) Cameron Reynolds is currently the President, CEO and a Director of the Company, the CEO and a Director of Singapore Volition, the Managing Director of Belgian Volition and the CEO and a Director of Hypergenomics Pte Limited.
 There are no employment agreements by and between Cameron Reynolds and the Company, Singapore Volition, Belgian Volition or Hypergenomics Pte Limited.
-Cameron Reynolds receives no compensation in exchange for his services as an executive officer of the Company, Singapore Volition or Hypergenomics.
+Cameron Reynolds receives no compensation in exchange for his services as an executive officer of the Company, Singapore Volition or Hypergenomics Pte Limited.

 Cameron Reynolds receives compensation pursuant to that certain agreement (the "Agreement") dated August 6, 2010, entered into by and between Singapore Volition and PB Commodities Pte Limited ("PB Commodities").
 The Agreement provides office space, office support staff, and consultancy services to Singapore Volition for the structuring, management, fundraising and development and implementation of its business plan.
-As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Cameron Reynolds, Rodney Rootsaert and Patrick Rousseau (former Managing Director of Belgian Volition).
 The term of the Agreement is twelve months, commencing on September 1, 2010, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
+As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Cameron Reynolds (see the following paragraph regarding Mr. Reynolds' Employment Agreement with PB Commodities).
+For the years ended December 31, 2012 and 2011, PB Commodities received \$132,000 USD and \$114,000 USD, respectively, from Singapore Volition for the services of Mr. Reynolds, pursuant to the Agreement.
 A true and correct copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012 and is incorporated herein by reference.

-Additionally, Cameron Reynolds receives compensation pursuant to that certain Employment Agreement (the "Employment Agreement") dated September 4, 2010, with PB Commodities to serve as an executive officer of PB Commodities and to perform consulting services on its behalf for a term of twelve (12) months which shall be automatically extended for additional terms of twelve (12) months.
-In exchange for these services, Mr. Reynolds shall receive \$8,000 USD per month.
-Mr. Reynolds also receives a housing allowance of \$3,000 USD per month which commenced on July 1, 2011.
-For the year ended December 31, 2011, Mr. Reynolds received \$18,000 USD as a housing allowance.
+Cameron Reynolds receives compensation from PB Commodities, as described in the previous paragraph, pursuant to that certain Employment Agreement (the "Employment Agreement") dated September 4, 2010, in exchange for serving as an executive officer of PB Commodities and performing consulting services on its behalf.
+The term of the Employment Agreement is twelve (12) months, which shall be automatically extended for additional terms of twelve (12) months.
+Under the Employment Agreement, Mr. Reynolds only performs consulting services to Singapore Volition (see previous paragraph).
+In exchange for these services, Mr. Reynolds shall receive \$8,000 USD per month from PB Commodities.
+For the years ended December 31, 2012 and 2011, Mr. Reynolds received \$132,000 USD and \$114,000 USD, respectively, pursuant to the Employment Agreement.
+Mr. Reynolds also receives a housing allowance of \$3,000 USD per month, which commenced on July 1, 2011.
+For the years ended December 31, 2012 and 2011, Mr. Reynolds received \$36,000 USD and \$18,000 USD, respectively, as a housing allowance which is included in the figure of \$132,000 USD and \$114,000 USD as compensation received by Mr. Reynolds for the years ended December 31, 2012 and 2011, respectively.
 A copy of the Employment Agreement was filed as Exhibit 10.24 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference.